-For small-to-medium-sized businesses, it’s common for the leadership staff to not only manage the business but also still be executors heavily involved in day-to-day client projects.
-This leaves little time for managing the overhead of the business and adds stress to the pressures of running a successful company.
-Most likely, you’re also then the person tasked with finding a solution, but where to start?
+For small-to-medium-sized firms, it’s common for the leadership staff to not only manage the business but also still be the executors, heavily involved in day-to-day client projects.
+This leaves little time for managing the overhead of the business and adds stress to the pressures of running a successful firm.
+Most likely, you’re also then the person tasked with finding a solution, but where do you even start?

 PSA (Professional Services Automation) and PM (Project Management) software are often confused because at their core they offer the same key values of getting your business more organized and increasing productivity.
 Where they differ is in the way they get this done and the resulting benefits.

-In this blog post, we break down the difference between the two software, and how to evaluate your existing needs to see which solution is the best fit for your SMB.
+In this helpful blog, we’ll break down the difference between the two software and how to evaluate your existing needs to see which solution is the best fit for your firm.

-Project Management software helps your individual employees work smarter.
-Primary features include project task management to set deadlines and to assign team members responsibilities, as well as file sharing, and communications tools.
+Project Management (PM) software is all about keeping projects running smoothly internally.
+Helping your individual employees to work smarter, the primary features of PM software include project task management to set deadlines, deliverables, and to assign team members responsibilities, as well as file sharing, and communications tools.

 As a result of improved internal project workflows, you can expect to meet deadlines more efficiently and increase your clients’ happiness with your work.
-This, in turn, may lead to higher profits if your team is more productive and producing better client relationships.
+This, in turn, may lead to higher profits if your team is more productive and creating stronger client relationships.

 What is PSA Software?